zigbee-alliance/distributed-compliance-ledger/deployment/persistent_chains/testnet-2.0/testnet-2.0-launch.md

 The following steps can be done **after** the ceremony.

-   12. **Add ON Node**
+   13. **Add ON Node**

-        12.1 Download genesis
+        13.1 Download genesis

         ```bash
         $ curl -L -O https://raw.githubusercontent.com/zigbee-alliance/distributed-compliance-ledger/master/deployment/persistent_chains/testnet-2.0/genesis.json
         ```

-        12.2.
+        13.2.
 Set persistent peers by update `persistent_peers` field in `$HOME/.dcl/config/config.toml`.
 The list of persistent peers for an observer is not required to match the one used by the validators.
 As a general guidance you may consider to use only the peers you own and/or trust.

-        12.3.
+        13.3.
 Init ON

         ```bash
         $ ./run_dcl_node -t observer -c testnet-2.0 <node-name>
         ```

+   14. **ON Deployment Verification**

+        14.1.
+Check the node service is running: `systemctl status dcld`

+        14.2.
+Check the node gets new blocks: `dcld status`.
+Make sure that `result.sync_info.latest_block_height` is increasing over the time (once in about 5 sec).

-## V. Post-Ceremony: Validator Node Maintenance
+## V. Post-Ceremony: Node Maintenance
-*   on any changes in persistent peers list
+* On any changes in persistent peers list
     * update `persistent_peers` field in `$HOME/.dcl/config/config.toml`

         ```bash